 Mango peel is good for glowing skin.
 The collagen present in the peel can help to prevent wrinkles and aging of the skin.
 Use it in face packs to get glowing skin.
 All the yellow-orange fruits like mango detoxify and bring glow as it contains Vitamin C and Beta-carotene.

 I am sure it is everyone’s favourite fruit and we all wait for summers just for mangoes.
 It is rightly called King of fruits. 🙂

 Do you love mangoes too?
-Let me know your favourite recipes with this juicy and sweet fruit.
+Let me know your favourite and healthy mango recipes.
 I recently came across this great place to buy mangoes and many other seasonal things.